jeremygradisher/resources/cool-websites.md

+https://www.photopea.com - Online image editor.
+Free.
+Just like Adobe Photoshop.

+https://sketch.metademolab.com/ - Bring Children's drawings to life with AI.

+https://chat.openai.com/ - OpenAI is an AI research and deployment company.
+Our mission is to ensure that artificial general intelligence benefits all of humanity.

 https://pictory.ai/ - Automatically create short, highly-sharable branded videos from your long form content.

 https://www.capitoltrades.com/ - shows what the politicians are investing in.

 https://www.synthesia.io/ - AI video generation platform - create an AI version of yourself to read out your blog posts. $30 per month.
 Pretty pricey.

-https://www.photopea.com - Online image editor.
-Free.
-Just like Adobe Photoshop.

 https://www.stan.store/ - Turn your followers into paying customers by selling digital products and services you know your audience will love.
 Join the #StanFam to grow your Creator Business today!